-A patent is a legal coverage that is afforded to an inventor of an invention.
-It is a document detailing the particulars of the invention and thus granting the inventor a legal monopoly on its usage for a certain period of time.
+A patent is a legal protection granted to an inventor of an invention as described by the law.
+It is in actual fact, a document detailing the particulars of the invention by the inventor which subsequently entitles him to enjoy a legal monopoly over that invention for a certain period of time.

-The general theory is that patent protection will provide a reward not only for the creation of an invention.
-It also for the development of an invention to the point at which it is technologically feasible and marketable.
-This type of an incentive would promote additional creativity and encourage companies or individuals to continue their development of new technology to the point at which it is marketable, useful to the public and desirable for the public good.
+The general theory is that patent protection provides an incentive to the inventor not only for the creation of a particular invention but also for its development to the point at which it is technologically feasible and marketable.
+This is the type of an incentive which seeks promote additional creativity, and encourage companies or individuals to continue their development of new technologies to the point at which they are marketable, useful to the public and desirable for the public good.

 What is an Invention?